ayworld/STM32F4_Streaming_Mic/test/mp45dt02_basic_cmsis_filtering/README.md

 # Operation Notes:

-1. Configured to capture 2 ms of 1024 kHz I2S data between interrupts.
+1. Configured to capture 1 ms of 1024 kHz I2S data between interrupts.
-   I2S buffer needs to hold a total of 4 ms worth of data due to interrupts occuring at buffer half full.
+   I2S buffer needs to hold a total of 2 ms worth of data due to interrupts occuring at buffer half full.
-   I2S buffer to hold a total of 4096 1-bit samples (spread over 256
+   I2S buffer to hold a total of 2048 1-bit samples (spread over 128
    uint16_t's).

-2. When an I2S interrupt occurs, each I2S sampled bit is extrapolated into floats (where each float represents 1 bit).
-This requires 2048 floats.
+2. When an I2S interrupt occurs, each I2S sampled bit is "expanded" - moved from existing within a bitfield in the I2S data into a float.
+This requires 1024 floats.

-3. This is filtered and decimated by a factor of 64 to produce 32 floats.
+3. This is filtered and decimated by a factor of 64 to produce a 1 ms sample of 16 floats.

 4. These are added to the output buffer which stores 1 s of audio (16,000 floats).